Green Mountain by Mount Teneriffe via Middle Fork Snoqualmie / 綠山

 Dog-Friendly: with guidance

-We instantly dropped onto the forest floor from the hidden trail north of the bridge.
-The muddy path wound its way through the lush forest as we walked past several large spruce trees.
-After going over a minor ridge, we soon reached the CCC Road.
+After walking across the bridge, we immediately dropped to the forest floor from the hidden trail.
+The muddy path wound through the leafy forest by several large spruce trees.
+After going over a small bump, we soon reached the CCC Road.

 Crossing Green Creek